 It's a never-ending cycle — you don't work out because you're sleepy, and then you gain weight because your daytime fatigue leads to bad food choices.
 Breaking this cycle can be as easy as convincing yourself to work out when you're getting sleepy.

 Thyroid conditions can affect both the physical and mental abilities of athletes.
 As always, proper treatment is key — but be warned that too much treatment can lead to doping controversies.

 Cheryl Hile, 43, has run 44 of her 57 marathons while living with MS. She lives by a mantra that everyone should: “I will do what I can and I will never give up.”

-She was already fighting fibromyalgia — and then came the Boston Marathon bombing, where she suffered a traumatic brain injury.
-Hear her inspiring story.
+She was already fighting fibromyalgia — then came the Boston Marathon bombing.
+Read Lynn Julian Crisci's inspiring story of survival and perseverance.

-If you have a dull ache in the front of your knee and you’re a runner, walker or stair-climber, you may be suffering from chondromalacia patella.
-Here’s how to get rid of that pain.
+If you have a dull ache in the front of your knee and you’re a runner, walker, or stair-climber, you may be suffering from chondromalacia patella.

 Whether you’re running on a treadmill or attending a yoga class, there are a few etiquette things you should know.

 Overcoming feared situations requires a systematic series of activities, time and patience.

 Running is one of the best exercises to burn fat, lose weight and improve overall health.
 It can also help reduce stress and boost self-esteem, and all you need are a pair of running shoes and a can-do attitude.
 Despite the benefits of running, it al...